 Like many aspects of wedding planning, shopping for a wedding dress hasn’t exactly gone as planned.
 Perhaps I’ve binge-watched Say Yes to the Dress more than I’d like to admit, or maybe I’ve seen Bridesmaids one too many times.
-Whatever the case, I had always envisioned having that “This is the one!” moment alongside my closest friends and family.
+Whatever the case, I had always envisioned having that “this is the one!” moment alongside my closest friends and family.
 I’d be at a sparkly, decadent bridal boutique—meticulously decorated in blush and champagne tones, of course—in front of a three-way mirror as my mom and BFFs looked on, gawking at whatever tulle mermaid sweetheart lace confection I fell for.

 The reality has looked, well, different.
 My fiancé and I haven’t decided whether we’re having a wedding party, so I don’t technically have a maid of honor or bridesmaids just yet.
 Of course, I know who I plan to ask and who I’d ideally like to have with me for dress shopping.
 But I quickly realized that trying to get all these people—who are scattered throughout the country—together in one room on a day that somehow worked for everyone’s schedules was a total pipe dream.
 The fact is that I’m competing with demanding jobs, grad school classes, family obligations, and various other commitments that simply outweigh watching me twirl around in ball gowns for a few hours.

 “I decided to shop for a wedding dress on my own because it was less pressure,” Jess Polledri, who’s getting married in March 2020 in Portland, Oregon, tells Brides.
 “My family mostly lives thousands of miles away in New Jersey.
 My friends live here in Portland and in several other cities, so it would have taken a lot of coordinating to get both friends and family to come with me.”